jermnelson/Colorado-Springs-Friends-Meeting-Website/2016/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

 [www.interfaithpowerandlight.org/](http://www.interfaithpowerandlight.org/)
 has been brought to our attention.
-Their “mission is to be faithful stewards of Creation by responding to global warming through the promotion of energy conservation.”
+Their “mission is to be faithful stewards of Creation by responding to global warming through the promotion of energy conservation.
 M&O proposes that the Peace and Social Concerns Committee contact the local chapter, Colorado Interfaith Power and Light to see how we can, as a Meeting get involved. http://www.coloradoipl.org/contact-us/